steltenpower/RaceAgainstTheCar/README.md

 ... or Interactively
 ====================
 The more your brain and body interacts with information, and the more it is connected to face or place, the better it sticks.
 Maybe hook up the speed of a (hometrainer) bike to control the speed-dependent image?
-As long as you don't move the hometrainer bike a lot, within a certain speed you don't need to recalculate the image, so you don't much processing power, or a screen even (a stack of prints and someone to operate will do).
+As long as you don't move the hometrainer bike a lot, within a certain speed you don't need to recalculate the image, so you don't need much processing power, or a screen even (a stack of prints and someone to operate will do).

 If you can't win by bike yet